Analysis | How 2020 Turned the Store Inside Out

 It’s a case study that illustrates a fascinating conundrum facing the wider retail industry.
 On the one hand, the pandemic has hastened the migration toward online shopping, a shift that even in pre-Covid times had forced chains to rethink their store footprints and consider paring back on physical locations.
 This year, retailers announced a record 11,157 store closings through Dec.
 1, according to CoStar Group — partly owing to retail liquidations but also reflecting this trend.
 At the same time, though, these last several months have proved that brick-and-mortar stores can have real utility in making e-commerce work better, complicating any decision about how many stores is too many.

 Two retail heavyweights, Walmart Inc. and Target Corp., have shown for several years the value of stores for e-commerce support.
 Walmart has nurtured a winning online grocery pickup operation, while Target’s ability to fulfill significant portions of online orders from stores has contributed to its robust sales growth.
 Now during the pandemic, we’re seeing more evidence that a wider array of chains can rely on their brick-and-mortar shops to play a significant role in growing their e-commerce business.
 At Bed Bath & Beyond Inc., as digital sales exploded 89% in its most recent quarter, stores fulfilled 36% of orders, including more than $120 million of curbside and in-store pickup orders.
 Kids’ chain Carter’s Inc. said stores fulfilled 24% of online orders in the third quarter.
-At Urban Outfitters Inc., nearly 1 million units were shipped from its stores in three-month period ended in October.
+At Urban Outfitters Inc., nearly 1 million units were shipped from its stores in the three-month period ended in October.

 Fulfilling online orders from stores has key advantages: When the shopper chooses pickup, it is typically more profitable for the retailer than traditional e-commerce because the chain doesn’t have to pay for last-mile delivery.
 Another format, shipping online orders from a store, is not necessarily helpful for profitability but can help retailers offer speedier delivery.
 If chains can harness these powers for a suddenly larger e-commerce business, there’s less of a reason to close locations, even if foot traffic isn’t what it used to be.